spack/spack/lib/spack/docs/replace_conda_homebrew.rst

 package to coexist.
 Since we want a single consistent environment, we want to concretize all of the specs *together*.

-Here is what your ``spack.yaml`` looks like with these new settings, and with some of the sections we don't plan on using removed:
+Here is what your ``spack.yaml`` looks like with this new settings:

 .. code-block:: diff

+   # This is a Spack Environment file.
+   #
+   # It describes a set of packages to be installed, along with
+   # configuration settings.
    spack:
+     # add package specs to the `specs` list
-   -  specs: [bash, 'python@3:', py-numpy, py-scipy, py-matplotlib]
+     specs: [bash, python@3, py-numpy, py-scipy, py-matplotlib]
-   +  specs:
-   +  - bash
-   +  - 'python@3:'
-   +  - py-numpy
-   +  - py-scipy
-   +  - py-matplotlib
-   -  view:
-   -    default:
-   -      root: /Users/me/spack/var/spack/environments/myenv/.spack-env/view
-   -      projections: {}
-   +  view: /Users/me/spack/var/spack/environments/myenv/.spack-env/view
+     view: true
-   -  config: {}
-   -  mirrors: {}
-   -  modules:
-   -    enable: []
-   -  packages: {}
-   -  repos: []
-   -  upstreams: {}
-   -  definitions: []
-   +  concretization: together
+     concretization: together
-   -  concretization: separately

 ^^^^^^^^^^^^^^^^
 Symlink location
 ^^^^^^^^^^^^^^^^

-In the ``spack.yaml`` file above, you'll notice that by default, Spack symlinks all installations to ``/Users/me/spack/var/spack/environments/myenv/.spack-env/view``.
+Spack symlinks all installations to ``/Users/me/spack/var/spack/environments/myenv/.spack-env/view``, which is the default when ``view: true``.
 You can actually change this to any directory you want.
 For example, Homebrew uses ``/usr/local``, while Conda uses ``/Users/me/anaconda``.
 In order to access files in these locations, you need to update ``PATH`` and other environment variables